celestiaorg/celestia-app/x/qgb/README.md

 Available Commands:
   msg         Verifies that a message, referenced by its transaction hash, in hex format, has been committed to by the QGB contract.
-Only supports one message for now shares      Verifies that a shares range has been committed to by the QGB contract tx          Verifies that a transaction hash, in hex format, has been committed to by the QGB contract
+Only supports one message for now shares      Verifies that a range of shares has been committed to by the QGB contract tx          Verifies that a transaction hash, in hex format, has been committed to by the QGB contract

 Flags: